Yuengling Calories

 Yuengling Light Lager is a variation of the classic traditional lager with fewer calories and lower carbs.
 Each 12oz serving of Yuengling Light Lager, with 4.0% ABV, contains 99 calories and 3.2g of carbs, far lower than the full-strength flagship beer.

-Is Yuengling Keto-Friendly/Low Carb?
+Is Yuengling Beer Keto-Friendly/Low Carb?

-Is Yuengling A Healthier Beer?
+Is Yuengling A Healthy Beer?

 READ NEXT